AdobeDocs/commerce-channels.en/help/amazon-channel/amazon-best-practices.md

 - Amazon sales channel can set your pricing rules to automatically adjust your listing price.
 Automated pricing safeguards include the [floor price](./floor-price.md) and [optional ceiling price](./optional-ceiling-price.md) features of [Intelligent repricing rules](./intelligent-repricing-rules.md).
 Use of these safeguards helps ensure that your listing prices do not go below your cost or above a defined price.

 - Data syncing between Amazon sales channel and Amazon is controlled by your [[!DNL Commerce] cron](https://docs.magento.com/user-guide/system/cron.html){target="_blank"} settings.
-Built-in throttling between [!DNL Commerce] and Amazon helps to ensure smooth and efficient data transmission, but during high eCommerce traffic times (such as Black Friday), Amazon’s systems could take longer than usual to update.
+Built-in throttling between [!DNL Commerce] and Amazon helps to ensure smooth and efficient data transmission, but during high eCommerce traffic times (such as Black Friday), Amazon's systems could take longer than usual to update.
 Set your [!DNL Commerce] cron to run once every five minutes.

 - Amazon sales channel imports your Amazon order information.
 To manage your Amazon orders in Amazon sales channel, you must ensure that your [order settings](./order-settings.md) are defined to import and create a corresponding [!DNL Commerce] order for each Amazon order.
 If it is not defined, you can only view your Amazon order information.
 All taxes for sales through Amazon are still managed and remitted via your [!DNL Amazon Seller Central] account.
 In some states, Amazon is required to automatically collect and remit taxes.
 For other states, sellers have the option of calculating taxes manually or automatically.
 See [Amazon: Tax Policies](https://sellercentral.amazon.com/gp/help/external/help.html?itemID=200405820&language=en_US/){target="_blank"}.
 You might be required to log into your [!DNL Amazon Seller Central] account to view Amazon tax policy documentation.